priyankas9/Notes/imis_dncc/desludging schedule requirements.md

   Owner Contact *           integer                    owner_contact
 - ***LOGIC : Only display the field when smae as owner checkbox is clicked :)**
-  ***Issue : Fix proposed emptying -> date should be displayed as input type and prefilled value vanda before wala date halnu paryo** * and do add a loading buffer when trying to reschedule the desludging vehicle
+  ***Issue : Fix proposed emptying -> date should be displayed as input type and prefilled value vanda before wala date halnu paryo** * and do add a loading buffer when trying to reschedule the desludging vehicle# 2024.10.07 Monday Requirement
+- add new column in containment status varchar sample data : 1 if confirm emptying is done
+  2 if disagree
+  - disagree button name: Disagree
+- once the user hits the button we remove the records 😄